Christoph33one/post-planner-api/README.md

 ---

 # Project goal
-The Post Planner API is a Django REST Framework API that powers the Post Planner website.
+The Post Planner API is a Django REST Framework API that powers the Post Plan & travel website.
 It is designed to help users plan trips abroad by providing them with a unique perspective on various destinations.
 By browsing through photos and blogs from other travelers, users can gain insights into popular and off-the-beaten-path locations.
-For adventure enthusiasts, Post Planner offers inspiration to explore and experience new activities like cycling, hiking, and more.
-With Post Planner, planning a trip has never been easier or more exciting.

 "Capturing the World: Exploring New Places and Moments Through the Lens"